THINGS TO DO IN SAN DIEGO IN 3 DAYS

 San Diego Museum of Art

-If you like art, stop at the San Diego Museum of Art located within the park.
-It specializes in Spanish Renaissance (even the architecture is done in this style) and Baroque paintings.
+If you like art, stop at the San Diego Museum of Art located within Balboa Park.
+It specializes in the Spanish Renaissance (even the architecture is done in this style) and Baroque paintings.

 Check their website to see what programs are running for fun cocktail events, film screenings, and activities for the kids.

 If you’re traveling with kids, the Natural History Museum be a good stop within the park.
-Examine fossils, explore different ecosystems, and see 3D displays that bring the Ice Age to life.
+The Nat has four floors of exhibitions – examine fossils, explore different ecosystems, and see 3D displays that bring the Ice Age to life.

-Even adults will find the exhibits fun and interesting.
+Even adults will find the exhibition fun and interesting.

 San Diego Air & Space Museum

-This museum is an homage to the evolution of human flight.
+This museum is also located in Balboa Park and is an homage to the evolution of human flight.

-You’ll find reproductions of the Wright Brothers’ glider from the first flight ever, and artifacts from Amelia Earhart and Charles Lindbergh.
-Flight simulators are really cool for the adults, and if you’re traveling with a family, the Action Hangar is set up as a play area for kids.
+You’ll find reproductions of the Wright Brothers’ glider from the first flight ever and artifacts from Amelia Earhart and Charles Lindbergh.
+Flight simulators are really cool for adults, and if you’re traveling with a family, the Action Hangar is set up as a play area for kids.

 If you’ve had your fill of museums, stroll over to the next landmark in Balboa Park.

-And now it’s time to leave Balboa Park for the beautiful island of Coronado.
-This stop at Balboa Park should have taken about 3-4 hours, depending on how many museums you visited.
+This stop at Balboa Park should take about 2-5 hours, depending on how many museums you visit.